stanier/bovine/README.md

 Just an online learning system

+PLEASE NOTE:  bovine is extremely early in development.
+Right now all we have are the basics.
+It is still a long ways away from being usable.
+About as far away as Betelgeuse Seven is from Milliway's.
+Hopefully it will one day be as good as others like it, but for now, it's just there.  thnx

 ###the goal

 Education is not a game.
 Online learning is proven to work, and it's about time we make it work for real.
 It's time to grab